Today's post is an amalgam of my three favorites: tiny things, tutorials, and Anthropologie.

 If you have too much white space between rows, squeeze in a few extra points.

-Here are the original and mini version side by side.
+Here is the original and mini version side by side.

 Are you happy with your itty bitty masterpiece?